Latest Vaccine News and Resources

 el Traductor de Google y ver en otros idiomas.

-Anyone age 12 and older may now schedule a COVID-19 vaccination appointment.
+Anyone age 5 and older may now schedule a COVID-19 vaccination appointment.
 Click here to register or call 211 (866-211-9966) if you do not have access to a computer or need assistance.
-Walk-in appointments are also accepted at most vaccination sites.
+Walk-in appointments are also accepted at most vaccination sites, but registration is encouraged to ensure the appropriate dose is available at your chosen location.

 When you enter a ZIP code to search for a vaccination site, you will find several vaccination locations near you.
 The site’s information will include which vaccine is likely available at the site (excludes sites in the Federal Retail Pharmacy Program other than Walmart).
 You can click “Find Next Available Appointment” to get to the soonest date and time.
 Zoom out on the map to expand your search.
 If you don’t see the vaccination site you’re looking for, it’s possible that all appointments are full.

-The Centers for Disease Control and Prevention’s (CDC’s) Advisory Committee on Immunization Practices (ACIP) reviewed the U.S. FDA’s amended Emergency Use Authorization of COVID-19 vaccine for booster doses.
+Vaccine booster doses have also been authorized by the CDC and FDA.
 A “booster dose” is another dose of a vaccine that is given to someone who built enough protection after vaccination, but then that protection decreased over time (this is called waning immunity).

-The CDC has issued booster eligibility guidance.
-Based on those recommendations, the Indiana Department of Health supports the administration of booster doses to individuals who attest to meeting CDC guidelines as outlined below:
+Based on CDC recommendations, the Indiana Department of Health supports the administration of booster doses to individuals who attest to meeting CDC guidelines.

-Booster doses are also recommended for anyone 18 or older who got the single dose Johnson & Johnson COVID-19 vaccine two or more months ago.
+Booster doses are recommended for anyone 18 or older who received the second Pfizer or Moderna doses at least six months ago, or got the single dose Johnson & Johnson COVID-19 vaccine two or more months ago.

-Eligible individuals may choose which vaccine they receive as a booster dose.
-Some people may have a preference for the vaccine type that they originally received, and others may prefer to get a different booster.
-CDC’s recommendations now allow for this type of mix and match dosing for booster shots.
-The type of vaccine at each site is designated on the map and by the site name (M for Moderna, P for Pfizer and J for Johson & Johnson) and on the site location information.
-Walk-in at most vaccination locations or call 211 (866-211-9966) to schedule an appointment.
+Eligible individuals may choose which vaccine they receive as a booster dose (Español).
+Some people may have a preference for the vaccine type that they originally received and others may prefer to get a different booster.
+CDC’s recommendations now allow for this type of mix-and-match dosing for booster shots.
+The type of vaccine at each site is designated on the map and by the site name (M for Moderna, P for Pfizer and J for Johson & Johnson).

-Those eligible for the booster dose are not the same individuals already eligible for the third additional dose of Pfizer or Moderna vaccine due to their immunocompromised status.
+A booster dose is not the same as the third additional dose of Pfizer or Moderna vaccine due to an individual’s immunocompromised status.
 Sometimes people who are moderately to severely immunocompromised do not build enough (or any) protection when they first get a vaccination.
 When this happens, getting another dose of the vaccine can sometimes help them build more protection against the disease.

 This includes people who have: